experimental-software/workshop-materials/README.md

 # Workshop Materials

-The Workshop Materials provides a simplistic tool for the creation of a website hosting presentations and tutorials.
+The Workshop Materials project provides a simplistic tool for the creation of a website hosting presentations and tutorials.

 ## Dependencies